tlaplus/vscode-tlaplus/CONTRIBUTING.md

 4. Press "Start Debugging".

 Or just use a hotkey for the `Start Debugging` command if the "Run Extension Tests" configuration is already selected.

+### TLA+ Grammar Tests
+To run the [TLA+ grammar tests](./tests/suite/languages/GrammarTests.md) from VS Code:
+1. Open the project directory in VS Code.
+2. Switch to the [Debug and Run](https://code.visualstudio.com/docs/editor/debugging) panel.
+3. Select the "Run TLA+ Grammar Tests" config.

+The output of the tests will be who under the [DEBUG CONSOLE](https://code.visualstudio.com/docs/editor/debugging) in VS Code.

 ### Test from Github Codespaces